Demon Slayer: Kimetsu no Yaiba: Popularity and cultural impact

-Manga artists have lauded the series; Yoshihiro Togashi wrote a praising comment featured on the obi of series 4th volume; Osamu Akimoto wrote a praising comment featured on the obi of the series' fifth volume; Takayuki Yamaguchi praised the series and recommended it in a 2018 interview, around the time of its tenth volume.
-Author Kinoko Nasu called it one of his favorite new manga works.
-Comedian and novelist Naoki Matayoshi also praised the series.

 Sales

 Demon Slayer: Kimetsu no Yaiba is one of the best-selling manga series of all time.
 By February 2019, the series had 3.5 million copies in circulation worldwide; over 10 million copies in circulation by September 2019; over 25 million copies in circulation by December 2019; and over 40 million copies in circulation by February 2020.
 By the end of February 2020, it was revealed that the franchise has sold 40.3 million copies, making it the fifth best-selling manga in Oricon's history.
 On May 6, 2020, the franchise recorded over 60 million copies in circulation (including digital copies).
 On May 22, 2020, it was revealed that the series has sold 60.027 million physical print copies, making it the third series in Oricon's history to sell over 60 million physical print copies.
 In July 2020, the franchise recorded over 80 million copies in circulation, including 71 million physical print copies sold.
-With the release of volume 22 on October 2, 2020, the franchise recorded 100 million copies in circulation, including 90.518 million physical print copies sold, making it as well the ninth series from Weekly Shōnen Jump to reach 100 million copies in circulation, after KochiKame, Fist of the North Star, Dragon Ball, JoJo's Bizarre Adventure, Slam Dunk, One Piece, Naruto and Bleach.
-In December 2020, the series recorded over 120 million copies in circulation (including digital copies), including 102.892 million copies sold, making Demon Slayer: Kimetsu no Yaiba the second manga series to sell over 100 million copies in Oricon's records after One Piece, which achieved this feat in 2012.
+With the release of volume 22 on October 2, 2020, the franchise recorded 100 million copies in circulation, including 90.518 million physical print copies sold, making it the ninth Weekly Shōnen Jump series to reach 100 million copies in circulation, after KochiKame, Fist of the North Star, Dragon Ball, JoJo's Bizarre Adventure, Slam Dunk, One Piece, Naruto and Bleach.
+In December 2020, the series recorded over 120 million copies in circulation (including digital copies), with 102.892 million physical copies sold, making Demon Slayer: Kimetsu no Yaiba the second manga series to sell over 100 million copies in Oricon's records after One Piece, which achieved this feat in 2012.
 In February 2021, the manga recorded over 150 million copies in circulation (including digital copies).
+In July 2025, the manga recorded over 220 million copies in circulation (including digital copies), with 164 million in Japan and 56 million overseas.